Dusty Johnson: 2026 gubernatorial campaign

 On June 30, 2025, Johnson announced that he would run for governor of South Dakota in 2026.
+He placing third in the Republican primary with 23% of the vote, failing to advance to a runoff.

 Political positions

 Johnson was sworn into the U.S. House of Representatives on January 3, 2019, and joined the Problem Solvers Caucus soon after.

 Antitrust

 In 2022, Johnson was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Border wall

 On March 26, 2019, Johnson was one of 14 Republicans to vote with all House Democrats to override President Trump's veto of a measure revoking Trump's declaration of a national emergency at the southern border.

 2020 Presidential election

 Johnson did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.

 Johnson voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 On May 19, 2021, Johnson was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.